 Flexible Solar Cells

 Flexible and thin-film solar cells have an extremely thin layer of photovoltaic material placed on a substrate of glass or plastic.
 Traditional photovoltaic layers are around 350 microns thick, while thin-film solar cells use layers just one micron thick.
-This allows the cells to be flexible and lightweight and, because they use less raw material, cheap to manufacture.
-In 2014, FirstSolar announced a flexible solar cell design with an efficiency of 20.4%, closing the gap on single-junction solar cells 34, shown in Figure 3.14.
-A flexible solar cell designed specifically for space applications is available from United Solar and has an efficiency of 8% on 1 mil polymer giving them a specific power of 750-1100 Wkg-1 35.
+This allows the cells to be flexible and lightweight and, because they use less raw material, are cheap to manufacture.
+In 2014, FirstSolar announced a flexible solar cell design with an efficiency of 20.4%, closing the gap on single-junction solar cells 47, shown in Figure 3‑17.
+Flexible solar cells designed specifically for space applications are available from United Solar and have an efficiency of 8% on 1 mil polymer giving them a specific power of 750-1100 Wkg-1 48..

 Organic Solar Cells